spqb/adabmDCApy/README.md

 - Compatible with protein and RNA family analysis.

 ## Installation
-To install the requirements and the package, run the following commands in the terminal
+Clone the repository locally and then install the requirements and the package.
+In a terminal, run:

 ```bash
 git clone git@github.com:spqb/adabmDCApy.git